-- Industry context – understands the industry landscape and contextualizes the needs of the enterprise
+- Industry context– The assessment should reflect the industry landscape and contextualizes the needs of the enterprise

-- Alignment of business and technology goals – makes technology recommendations in conjunction with defined business goals
+- Alignment of business and technology goals– The assessment should consider technology in the context of defined business goals

-- People focus – accounts for human, cultural, or organizational factors that directly affect the success/viability of cloud
+- People focus– The assessment should measure human, cultural, or organizational factors that directly affect the success/viability of cloud

-These success factors are not distinct but overarching; having all three in an assessment goes a long way in creating an actionable enterprise cloud strategy.
+These success factors are overarching, rather than distinct.
+Having all three in an assessment goes a long way in creating an actionable enterprise cloud strategy.

 The Benefit: actionable roadmaps for insurance